4awpawz/trio-docs/source/fragments/docs/learn/stylingawebpage.md

 <img data-trio-link src="/media/hello-world-styled.png">

+## But I Don't Want To Use Sass

-**Note:** For those who prefer to work with plain CSS, create a new file named source/css/app.css and copy and paste the styling into the file.
-When you build the project and open the public/css folder you will see a new file there named app.css.
+For those who prefer to work with plain CSS, you can use one of the following methods.
+The one you use depends on if you want Trio to generate vendor prefixes for you or not:

+### You Want Trio To Generate Vendor Prefixes
+Since CSS is fully compatible with Sass, just develop you CSS in the source/sass folder but use the `.scss` file extension for your CSS files instead of `.css`.

+### You Don't Want Trio To Generate Vendor Prefixes
+Develop your CSS in the source/css folder and Trio will copy its content to public/css whenever the project is built.